 The current Carter policy allows transgender candidates in post-gender transition and receiving cross-sex hormone therapy to gain access to the military without a waiver.
 However, someone with hypothyroidism taking hormones for the condition is “disqualified from military service without a waiver.”

 The ban is not about discrimination: It is to make sure our soldiers are healthy and productive.
-Of course, liberals everywhere are blind when it comes to separating fact from realty.We value your comments!
-Please weigh in on our comment section below.
+Of course, liberals everywhere are blind when it comes to separating fact from realty.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com